Type implementation functions

 Getters

-A getter is a read-only operator whose name consists of the type and a component name, separated by "_get_".
+A getter is a read-only operator whose name consists of the type and a component name, separated by RDB_GETTER_INFIX (_get_).
 It takes one argument.
 The argument must be of the user-defined type in question.
 The return type must be the component type.

 Setters

-CMP must return -1, 0, or 1 if the first argument is lower than equal to, or greater than the secons argument, respectively.
+It must return a value lower than, equal to, or greater than zero if the first argument is lower than, equal to, or greater than the second argument, respectively.

 On success, RDB_OK is returned.
 Any other return value indicates an error.